 ALL THE THINGS: Most of the time, you've got one space and a lot of getting ready to do.
 With this comes wedding party suitcases, clothes, hair and makeup tools, water bottles, food and it can get a bit scattered.
 When I arrive, I normally help clean up a bit and shift a few things around so you won't get too much of that clutter in the background of your photos.
 Keeping suitcases and such in a closet or another room is also helpful!

 THE TWO OF YOU: Getting ready for the both of you is equally a special time.
 I recommend having a room full of natural light for both of you.
 I also suggest throwing off the conventional norms if you’re having an elopement or smaller wedding and would like to get ready together.
-Yes yes, I know this sounds a little out of the box but consider it if you'd like to maximize the time spent together on your big day.
-Elopement couples may want to consider this since it creates such a special element in getting ready together.
+Yes yes, I know this sounds a little out of the box but consider it if you'd like to have that extra time spent together.
 Remember it's your day, so do what speaks to you both.